 Kitchens.
 Small, large, residential, commercial, kitchenettes.
-For every house that I have worked in, the kitchen was or is the most depended upon room.
+For every house that I have worked in, the kitchen was the most used room.
 We cook, we chat, we host, we eat.
 A kitchen is a place of opportunity.
 It’s where memories are made, families are strengthened, kids connect with their parents, friends chat, and the senses come alive.
-The opportunity is there to create a kitchen that functions but unfortunately, for many, that opportunity is never seized.

-The power of the kitchen.
-I’m sure we all have heard the statistics of how powerful eating together as a family can be.
+We’ve all have heard the statistics of how powerful eating together as a family can be.
 Study after study shows that with eating dinner together comes: reduced stress, reduced drug and alcohol use in kids and teenagers, mentally healthier kids, physically healthier kids, less eating out which is easier on a budget, better grades, and better social skills.
-With all these, it’s easy to see that the kitchen is a REALLY important room!
+With all this, it’s easy to see that the kitchen is a REALLY important room!

-My point is this.
-If having dinner together is shown to have positive effects on kids and families, and having dinner together (without breaking the budget) is dependent on you cooking it, then shouldn’t you take steps to increase the likelihood that you will cook?
-By the way, by getting and staying organized, you’ll be modeling those skills to you kids; teaching them skills that they can use their entire lives, and positively affect the lives of their loved ones.
+If having dinner together is shown to have positive effects on kids and families, and having dinner together is overall dependent on you cooking it, then shouldn’t you take steps to increase the likelihood that you will cook?

 That’s powerful stuff!